realworldocaml/book/en/04-lists-options-and-patterns.md

 - : int option = None
 ```

-Pattern ordering can be an issue, but a more important concern is that pure
-wildcard patterns match anything, making it easier to forget important cases.
+### Pattern checks

+There are actually three kinds of checks that the compiler performs whenever you
+write a pattern match, including exhaustiveness checking, impossible cases, and
+unused cases.

+Of these, exhaustivness checking is something you will find yourself relying
+upon frequently, to ensure that all possible cases have been considered.
+When a
-When a pattern matching is compiled, OCaml performs an exhaustiveness check,
+pattern matching is compiled, OCaml tests whether the match contains all
-printing a warning if it is not exhaustive, along with an example of a missing
+possible cases, printing a warning if it is not exhaustive.
+If not, the
-pattern.

-_(yminsky: I wonder if somewhere it would make sense to list in
-bulleted form, what the three static checks you get with match
-statements: inexhaustive matches, impossible cases, useless cases.
-Seems like a nice trio to describe in one unit.
-That said, not sure
-how to fit it into the present flow.

-That's a good point, I'll see what I can do.)_
+compiler prints an example of a missing pattern.

 ```ocaml
 # let inexhaustive_third l =